StackStorm/st2docs/docs/source/upgrade_notes.rst

     trigger:
       type: "core.st2.action.file_written"

 * Support for Mistral workflows was removed.
-Before upgrading to v3.3, ensure all Mistral workflows have been converted to Orquesta workflows.
+Before upgrading to v3.3, ensure all Mistral workflows have been converted to Orquesta workflows (see :doc:`Orquesta </orquesta/index>` page for more details).
+Orquesta workflows fail-fast (unlike Mistral workflows), so some re-design may be required.
 A tool is available for assisting in this conversion, more information can be found in the ``orquestaconvert`` `README.md <https://github.com/StackStorm/orquestaconvert/blob/master/README.md>`_.

 * The installation script now installs MongoDB 4.0 by default (previously, 3.4 was installed on RHEL/CentOS 7.x and Ubuntu 16.04).